hookdeck/chargebee-demo/docs/tutorial.md

 ### Next Steps

-Explore the complete implementation in the [Chargebee Billing with Hookdeck Event Gateway repository](https://github.com/hookdeck/chargebee-billing-demo) to see production-ready handler code with detailed logging and error handling.
+Explore the complete implementation in the [Chargebee with Hookdeck Event Gateway repository](https://github.com/hookdeck/chargebee-billing-demo) to see production-ready handler code with detailed logging and error handling.

 Continue building on this foundation: